softwarespot/PubSub/README.md

     bower install pubsub-module
 ```

 Otherwise just include `pubsub.min.js` somewhere in your document.
-The module supports AMD, NodeJS or Browserify module loaders.
+The module supports AMD, Node.js or Browserify module loaders.
+Note that this uses the `interface` version of the module.
+See above for more details.

 ## Documentation